-Passion is guaranteed when it comes to Viktoria Vizin, the internationally acclaimed mezzo-soprano whose name is often seen in the world’s most prestigious houses such as the Metropolitan Opera, Hungarian State Opera House or Royal Opera House Covent Garden.
+Passion is guaranteed when it comes to Viktoria Vizin, the internationally acclaimed mezzo-soprano whose name is often seen in the world’s most prestigious houses such as the Metropolitan Opera, Hungarian State Opera House, Chicago Lyric or Royal Opera House Covent Garden.

-Ms. Vizin has embarked on an exciting dramatic mezzo-soprano repertory in her past three seasons.
-This includes Charlotte in Werther (Scottish Opera debut 2013), The Composer in Ariadne auf Naxos (Budapest 2013), Phedre in Rameau’s Hypolite et Aricie, Dejanira in Handel’s Hercules (Budapest 2012 and 2013) and the Wagner Ring Cycle at the Luzerne Festival conducted by Jonathan Nott (2013).
+Ms. Vizin has embarked on an exciting dramatic mezzo-soprano repertory in her past five seasons.
+This includes Charlotte in Werther (Scottish Opera debut 2013), The Composer in Ariadne auf Naxos (Budapest 2013, 2015), Phedre in Rameau’s Hypolite et Aricie, Dejanira in Handel’s Hercules (Budapest 2012 and 2013), the Wagner Ring Cycle at the Luzerne Festival conducted by Jonathan Nott (2013).
 Ms. Vizin sang the highly acclaimed supporting roles Flosshilde (Das Rheingold, Gotterdammerung), 1st Norn (Gotterdammerung) and Schwertleite (Die Walkure) and Waltraute in Götterdämmerung (Palermo) directed by Graham Vick.
 In addition to her new repertory, she completed her 100th Carmen performance (2012) at the Budapest State Opera House, performed Judit in Bluebeard’s Castle in the Miskolc International Opera Festival (2013) and with the Oregon Symphony (2016), made her appearance at the Grand Theatre du Luxembourg as Preziosilla (2013) and had her Danish debut at Den Jyske Opera, Aarhus as Dulcinee (2014).

 Carmen: Essen (2000-2003), Dusseldorf – Duisburg (2003-2004), Pittsburgh (2004), ROH Covent Garden (2007 simulcast in U.K., DVD release), Hungarian State Opera (2007-2012), Los Angeles (2008) Taipei (2009), Metropolitan Opera (2010), Chicago Lyric Opera (2006 stereo simulcast) (Beijing) (2011), Vlaamse Opera (2012 – broadcast in Gent/Television)

 Judit –had an acclaimed world debut of Bartok’s mesmerizing drama with Ms. Vizin performing the role twice/each night conducted by Adam Fischer (2009 Budapest), Novi Sad (2010 simulcast in Serbia), Miskolc International Opera Festival (2013), Arlene Schnitzer Concert Hall (2016)

 Preziosilla: Vlaamse Opera (2012), Grand Theatre du Luxembourg (2013)